 I realize it sounds like we have a lot of sick hens, but we don't.
 This is just 8 years' worth of trying when the hens have had upset tummies, colds, strained legs, and generally declining health from old age.
 We do our best to help them along.
 I hope these ideas will help others.
 If you have additional ideas to offer, we would love for you to share them in the comments section below.

-The content of the Vintage Home and Farm website, blog, and all social media are for informational purposes only and is not intended to be a substitute for professional veterinarian advice, diagnosis, or treatment.
+The content of the Vintage Home and Farm website, blog, and all social media are for informational purposes only and are not intended to be a substitute for professional veterinarian advice, diagnosis, or treatment.
 Dependence on any information appearing on the Vintage Home and Farm website, blog, and social media sites is entirely at your own risk.
-Please do your own research and make your own informed decisions regarding the health of your chickens.
+Please do your own research and make your own informed decisions regarding the health of your chickens and ducks.